6 Symptoms of Uterine, Ovarian, and Cervical Cancer You Shouldn’t Ignore

 Painful intercourse

-Pain during sex has many possible causes, including benign growths called fibroids, endometriosis (when endometrial tissue migrates outside the uterus), and conditions like vaginismus (when vaginal muscles contract involuntarily, causing pain with intercourse).
+Pain during sex has many possible causes, including benign growths called fibroids, endometriosis (when endometrial-like tissue migrates outside the uterus), and conditions like vaginismus (when vaginal muscles contract involuntarily, causing pain with intercourse).
 Older women may have discomfort due to dry, thinning vaginal tissue.

 “But if you’ve had no pain before with intercourse and all of a sudden this is going on, you want to rule out other causes,” says Dr. Chapman.
 The check typically includes a pelvic exam and ultrasound.